-ICES latest advice, fisheries and ecosystem overviews
+ICES status of fish stocks and ecosystem overviews

 ICES latest advice click here